Nitrokey/nitrokey-sdk-py/README.md

 2. Update the [changelog](./CHANGELOG.md) for the release.
 3. Run `make update-version` to update the RPM package version.
 4. Commit these changes, create a PR and merge into `main`.
+5. [Trigger the `full.yaml` workflow](https://github.com/Nitrokey/nitrokey-sdk-py/actions/workflows/full.yaml) for the release branch to run the full compatibility tests.
-5. Create a signed tag with the version number and a `v` prefix, for example `v0.2.4`, and push it to this repository.
+6. Create a signed tag with the version number and a `v` prefix, for example `v0.2.4`, and push it to this repository.
-6. [Create a new release](https://github.com/Nitrokey/nitrokey-sdk-py/releases/new) for this tag and copy the relevant parts from the [changelog](./CHANGELOG.md) to the release description.
+7. [Create a new release](https://github.com/Nitrokey/nitrokey-sdk-py/releases/new) for this tag and copy the relevant parts from the [changelog](./CHANGELOG.md) to the release description.
-7. Wait for the deployment action to run and approve the deployment to [PyPI](https://pypi.org/p/nitrokey).
+8. Wait for the deployment action to run and approve the deployment to [PyPI](https://pypi.org/p/nitrokey).

 All commits to `main` are automatically deployed to [TestPyPI](https://test.pypi.org/p/nitrokey).
 It is also possible to publish release candidates (pre-releases) with a suffix like `-rc.1`.